Ed Ruscha’s Streets of Los Angeles

 Goal

-By digitizing five decades of Ed Ruscha’s photographic project to document the streets of Los Angeles, the Getty Research Institute provides a crucial, publicly available resource to researchers of history, art, and architecture.
-Through an ongoing research initiative with external scholars, the project also contributes to current discourses in digital art history.
-It situates Streets of Los Angeles archive within various historical frameworks, highlighting what it can tell us about modern art, architecture, and the changing physical, social, and cultural landscapes of Los Angeles.
+By digitizing five decades of Ed Ruscha’s photographic project to document the streets of Los Angeles, the Getty Research Institute provided a crucial, publicly available resource to researchers of history, art, and architecture.
+Through an ongoing research initiative with external scholars, the project also contributed to current discourses in digital art history.
+It situated the Streets of Los Angeles archive within various historical frameworks, highlighting what it can tell us about modern art, architecture, and the changing physical, social, and cultural landscapes of Los Angeles.

 Outcomes

-• A peer-reviewed digital publication, Ed Ruscha’s Streets of Los Angeles: City, Archive, Image, Artist, which contextualizes Ruscha’s archive as an extension of his artistic practice and includes sixteen original scholarly essays, data visualizations, and two multimedia artist projects (forthcoming fall 2024)
+- A peer-reviewed digital publication, Ed Ruscha’s Streets of Los Angeles: City, Archive, Image, Artist, which contextualizes Ruscha’s archive as an extension of his artistic practice and includes sixteen original scholarly essays, data visualizations, and two multimedia artist projects (forthcoming July 2025)

 Background